I Have a Prolapse. What Should I Do?

 See a Pelvic Floor Therapist

-Ask your doctor for a referral to pelvic floor physical or occupational therapy, call us at Femina Physical Therapy if you’re in the Los Angeles Area, or look up a pelvic floor therapist near you.
+Ask your doctor for a referral to pelvic floor physical therapy, call us at Femina Physical Therapy if you’re in the Los Angeles Area, or look up a pelvic floor therapist near you.
 Pelvic floor therapy can rebuild and restore pelvic floor strength and function.
 See our previous blog post for more information on how therapy can help.

 Holding your breath will create extra pressure in the abdomen, which will encourage your organs to migrate further south.
 Practice deep breathing on a regular basis and also exhale with movement.